langchain-ai/langgraphjs/docs/docs/concepts/index.md

 # Conceptual Guides

 In this guide we will explore the concepts behind build agentic and multi-agent systems with LangGraph.
-We assume you have already learned the basic covered in the [introduction tutorial](../tutorials/introduction.ipynb) and want to deepen your understanding of LangGraph's underlying design and inner workings.
+We assume you have already learned the basics and want to deepen your understanding of LangGraph's underlying design and inner workings.

 There are three main parts to this concept guide.
 First, we'll discuss at a very high level what it means to be agentic.
 Next, we'll look at lower-level concepts in LangGraph that are core for understanding how to build your own agentic systems.
 Finally, we'll discuss common agentic patterns and how you can achieve those with LangGraph.
 These will be mostly conceptual guides - for more technical, hands-on guides see our [how-to guides](../how-tos/index.md)